Donald Trump Lashes Out At Adam Schiff Again In Early Morning Tweet Storm

 — The Hill (@thehill) February 8, 2019

-Trump’s Friday morning tweet came after he accused Schiff of “Unlimited Presidential Harassment” in another post on Thursday.
+Trump’s Friday morning tweet came after he accused Schiff of “Unlimited Presidential Harassment” in another Twitter post made on Thursday.
 In that message, Trump accused Schiff of turning the investigation to his personal and financial life because he was unable to find a link between the president and Russia.

 Although Trump is correct in saying that Schiff’s previous investigation into potential Russian collusion during the 2016 elections came up empty, the House Intelligence Chairman was highly critical of the limited scope of the investigation he was allowed to undertake while Republicans controlled the House.